 There are also a number of national online psychology schools that serve New Hampshire students with a variety of psychology degrees at different levels.
 The state keeps a comprehensive list of out-of-state universities that are approved to offer online coursework and then there are schools like the Capella University, and Walden University that offer fully online doctoral degrees in subjects like business psychology and social psychology.
 There are also schools like the University of Phoenix, Liberty University Online, and Saint Joseph’s College of Maine that offer fully online bachelor’s degrees in a variety of psychology disciplines.

 These aren't the only online psychology schools in New Hampshire however, if you are looking for other options, be sure to visit our school listings page for a more detailed and comprehensive look at online psychology schools in New Hampshire and programs in your area.

 Career Opportunities for Psychologists in New Hampshire

 As you might expect from such a small state, employment options for professional psychologists in New Hampshire are relatively limited.
-That said, the number of professional psychologists is growing as New Hampshire Employment Security, Economic and Labor Market Information Bureau projects that number of professional psychologists in the state will grow 10 percent between 2008-2018. which would mean there would be 600 professional psychologists in the state as of 2018.
-The BLS reported that as of May 2014, the 350 clinical psychologists in the state were making an annual average wage of $69,150, which is a good salary, especially considering New Hampshire doesn't have an income tax.
+That said, the number of professional psychologists is growing as O*NET projects that the number of clinical and counseling psychologists in the state will grow 11% percent between 2020-2030, which translates to 40 new job openings per year.
+The BLS reported that as of May 2022, the 500 psychologists in the state were making an annual average wage between $76,870 and $113,050 depending on specialty, which is a good salary, especially considering New Hampshire doesn't have an income tax.

 Psychologist Salary in New Hampshire